UCMHS-Gerstein/IntroToProgramming17/Day10/PITCHME.md

 File - day10.py

-Create 10 if statements.
+Create 10 if, elif, or else statements.
 Try to incorporate all of the symbols/keywords from slide 3

+You can find my sample code [here](https://github.com/UCMHS-Gerstein/IntroToProgramming17/blob/class-dev/Day10/sample.py)